 What is VisualWRAP?

 VisualWRAP is cross wrap design software for custom fishing rod builders.
-It lets you design, view, edit and share cross wrap patterns.
+It lets you design, view, edit and share decorative wrap patterns.

 Here is a screenshot of the software showing how a particular pattern will look in 3D on a rod:

 You can use VisualWRAP as a pattern viewer, showing you how existing patterns are formed, thread-by-thread, on the screen.
 Once you see how patterns develop it makes it easier to understand the sequence in which to lay down threads on your rod.
 If you are keen can also try editing existing patterns, or coming up with your own using VisualWRAP’s in-built scripting language and script builder.

 Here are some quick videos featuring the VisualWRAP software:

 How will VisualWRAP help me with decorative wraps?

 VisualWRAP is all about decorative wraps.
-A well executed cross wrap can really set your rod apart.
+A well executed decorative wrap can really set your rod apart.
 It can also be a source of personal satisfaction, knowing that you have done the best work possible, aided with the right tools.
 Here is a list of ways Vizwrap will help you with your cross wraps:

 - Spacing calculator: Knowing where to position layout threads is critical to achieving wraps that close properly.
 Tell the software how many pattern repeats and the size of you blanks and it will calculate where to place your layout threads